 - Infrastructure: Treatment rooms, patient rooms, medical equipment.

-- Access: Restricted access, with necessary precautions.
+- Access: Restricted access, with caution required.

-4: The Castle of Esquerdes
+4: Esquerdes Castle

-An Abandoned Castle The Château d'Esquerdes is a majestic abandoned residence, surrounded by a park invaded by vegetation.
-This site offers a romantic and mysterious setting, ideal for urbex enthusiasts.
+An Abandoned Castle: Esquerdes Castle is a majestic abandoned residence, surrounded by a park overgrown with vegetation.
+This site offers a romantic and mysterious setting, ideal for urban exploration enthusiasts.

 Site Features